-The burner employs a microprocessor modultaing controller.
+The burner employs an microprocessor controller which performs both start-up sequuence and modulation control.
 Detailed information of this system will have been provided separately with the burner.
 The control module contains a micro-computer and power supply.
-The display panel has touch sensitive key pad entry, readout and status indicators, all protected beneath a tamper-proof protective cover (see diagram Burner Modulation Controller : Mini MM Mk.
-5 on Page C.18).
+The display panel has touch sensitive key pad entry, readout and status indicators, all protected beneath a tamper-proof protective cover (see diagram Burner Modulation Controller : MM Mk.
+6 on Page C.18).

 The fuel and air flows are each controlled by separate servo-motors (see diagram Positioning Motor on Page C.19) driven by the modulation controller.

 One motor positions the air damper and the other operates a pair of linked fuel valves by which it is possible to control the input of gas and oil.
 During commissioning it is necessary to adjust the potentiometers in these positioning motor assemblies.